NectoT/quartz-neurotrauma/content/Cybernetics Expansion (Needs images)/Cyberliver.md

 ## How to add:

-Do [[Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md)]([Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md) "smartCard-inline"), using the Cyberliver instead of a feeble meat liver.
+Do [Organ Transplant Surgery](../Procedures/Organ%20Transplant%20Surgery.md), using the Cyberliver instead of a feeble meat liver.
 Consider refrigerating the procured meat for upgrading into a Cyber-augmented Liver.

 #### Mechanical skill requirement: 60